Retail Store Accidents

 Philadelphia Retail Store Accident Defense Attorney

 A Pennsylvania personal injury lawyer is your best source of advice to determine whether you have legal standing to pursue a retail store lawsuit.
-Call a Philadelphia retail store accident attorney at Alva & Shuttleworth, LLC at (215) 665-1695 to schedule a free initial consultation.
+Call a Philadelphia retail store accident attorney at Alva Foster & Moscow, LLC at (215) 665-1695 to schedule a free initial consultation.
 We want to know what happened to you or your loved one in a slip and fall accident, injury from a falling object, shopping cart injury or other retail store incident.

-The aggressive legal team at Alva & Shuttleworth, LLC has successfully represented clients in Philadelphia and the surrounding communities since the founding of our firm in 1987.
+The aggressive legal team at Alva Foster & Moscow, LLC has successfully represented clients in Philadelphia and the surrounding communities since the founding of our firm in 1987.
 Our firm advocates for clients throughout Chester, Delaware, Bucks and Montgomery Counties.
 We are relentless in our goal to see you made whole after a retail store accident.
 You should not have to pay for the negligence of another.

 Information About Retail Store Accidents

 - Proving Negligence of a Retail Store Owner

 - Shared Fault Rules